b125101/C-Assignment-and-Project-/README.md

 # C Programming Assignments and Project

-This repository contains C programming assignments and one project submitted as part of academic requirements.
+This repository contains C programming assignments and one project.

  Assignments